-If you have to take compulsory reassessment, whether coursework or examination, it is really important that you do this.
+If you must undertake compulsory reassessment, whether coursework or examination, it is really important that you do this.
 If you do not, it is likely that you will be unable to progress with your studies at the University.
-The Board of Examiners will not consider permitting you to proceed carrying fails if you have not attempted the reassessment.
+The Board of Examiners will not consider permitting you to proceed carrying or trailing fails if you have not attempted the reassessment.

-Reassessed modules are normally capped at the pass mark of 50 unless you have extenuating circumstances which are accepted by the Board of Examiners.
+Reassessed modules are normally capped at the pass mark of 40 unless you have extenuating circumstances which are accepted by the Board of Examiners.

 In the Department of Psychosocial and Psychoanalytic Studies, the reassessment strategy varies from module to module.
-The reassessment strategy for each module in available in the module outline on Moodle.
+The reassessment strategy for each module is available in the module outline on Moodle.